griffio/griffio.github.io/knowledgebase.md

 Process : Business team members working on creating a product that happens to be implemented in Software with developers

 ORM - when application controls data - effectively moving Stored Procedures into Java
+    - adding new column doesn't require maintaining sql
+    - superficially can use different database dialects
+    - caching and loading objects optimized
+    - pagination is not a database concept

+SQL - usually database specific dialect
+    - duplicate work when adding columns, queries need to be maintained (c.r.u.d)
+    - result mappings still required if using object oriented language

 Stored Procs - database program compiled - can change schema and expose data